Midsomer Murders: Setting

 Midsomer is a fictional English county.
-The county town is Causton, a medium-sized town where Detective Chief Inspector Barnaby lives with his wife and where the Criminal Investigation Department (CID) is located.
+The county town is Causton, a medium-sized town where Detective Chief Inspector Barnaby lives with his wife and where the Criminal Investigation Department is located.
 Much of the popularity of the series arises from the incongruity of sudden violence in a picturesque and peaceful rural setting.
 Various clues in several episodes hint that Midsomer might actually cover the areas of Berkshire and part of northern Hampshire.
 This may be supported by the episode "Dead in the Water" where a body is found in the River Thames.

 Many of the villages and small towns of the county have the word "Midsomer" in their name; this is inspired in part by the real county of Somerset, and specifically, its actual town of Midsomer Norton, and became a naming convention within the show.
 Midsomer Wellow and Causton are derived from the names of real Somerset villages Wellow and Corston.

 Each episode usually contains several murders, the high body count being a well-known feature of the show.
 Despite this, the culprit is almost never a serial killer—very frequently the murderer is driven by circumstance to compound his or her crimes, and keeps killing to cover up the original murder.

 Humour is a main feature of the series.
 There is often dark comedy, such as a woman being murdered with a wheel of cheese, and many scenes are examples of "dramedy" (comic drama or dramatic comedy).
 According to Radio Times when describing the episode "Death and the Divas" (series 15, episode 4): "Midsomer Murders never takes itself too seriously but here it's got its tongue so far into its cheek, it hurts."

 Nostalgia has also been a feature of the show, especially in its Nettles era.
 Most episodes have been set in hermetic rural villages of a kind that were already changing rapidly by the time the series began, Nettles opined in a 2003 interview.
 The old-fashioned settings are true to the Graham novels: "Although the books are set in the present", wrote one reviewer, Graham's country villages "seem to come from another time".
 "The spirit is obviously of the '50s", Nettles remarked, and the less crowded, less complicated village/world was clearly part of the books' appeal.

-In recent years, Midsomer County has become extremely diverse and it not unusual to find a high percentage of multiple ethnic minorities living in one village.
-Series 22 featured villages that, along with Caucasians, one village might be home to South Asians, East Asians, Southeast Asians, Afro-Caribbeans, as well as others of mixed heritage.